uzh-rpg/cvpr18_event_steering_angle/README.md

 ### Model

 A series of ResNet architectures, i.e., ResNet18 and ResNet50, have been deployed to carry out the steering prediction task.
 They are used as feature extractors, considering only their convolutional layers.
 Next, a global average pooling (GAP) layer is used to encode the image features into a vectorized descriptor that feeds a fully-connected (FC) layer (256-dimensional for ResNet18 and 1024-dimensional for ResNet50).
 This FC layer is followed by a ReLU non-linearity, and the final 1-dimensional FC layer to output the predicted steering angle.
+The weights of a ResNet-50 trained on the entire dataser are available at [this link](https://github.com/uzh-rpg/event_steering_angle_public/releases/tag/ResNet50Full).

 ![architecture](images/architecture.png)